+The following result presents convergence properties of the sequence $\{\B\beta^{(m)}\}_{m \geq 1}$ in terms of reaching a first order stationary point (see Section~\ref{proof-prop-dfo-1}, Supplementary Material for the proof).

-\begin{prop} Let $\{\B\beta^{(m)}\}$ denote a sequence generated by Algorithm DFO.
+\begin{prop} Let $\{\B\beta^{(m)}\}$ denote a sequence generated by the DFO algorithm.
 Then, \begin{itemize} \item[(a)] for $L \geq {L}_0$, the sequence $F(\B\beta^{(m)})$ is decreasing, and it converges to some~$F^* \geq 0$; \item[(b)] for $L > {L}_0$, we have the following finite-time convergence rate: